joecooper98/liics/README.md

 ### MOLPRO

-Run using the script `MOLPRO_liic.sh`, and can be read using `MOLPRO_liic_
+Run using the script `MOLPRO_liic.sh`, and can be read using `MOLPRO_liic_`

 `input` should contain
 - An input file, normally called `molpro.inp`
   - This should contain all the details for calculations to be performed, should have a `file,2,liic.wfu` line, and a `geometry=geom` line
   - This file will be the main input file, and will be altered to use the correct geometry and wavefunction
   - The calculation will be performed locally, so all of the permanent files are in the calculation directory
-- An input wavefunction with the name `start.wfu`
+- *Optional*An input wavefunction with the name `start.wfu`
-  - This should be a good initial wavefunction for the first geometry to be calculated.
+  - This should be a good initial wavefunction for the first geometry to be calculated - this is crucial for CASSCF.
   - This will be copied and propagated across the LIIC.
 The intermediate file will be in the parent directory and called `rolling.wfu`
 - *Optional* a CASPT2/MRCI input file, normally called `pt2.inp`
   - This should contain all the details for a CASPT2/MRCI calculation, and will load the wavefunction from the wavefunction of the CASSCF calculation